jasonlin111/DollaFinance/README.md

 ![create transaction](https://github.com/jasonlin111/DollaFinance/blob/bd835adc55d4a55f997e0365f3b8a1e4916c135a/README_IMAGES/create.png)

-This is what the dashboard and transactions table may look like, respectively, if the user inputted more transactions.
+This is what the dashboard and transactions table look like, respectively, if the user inputted more transactions.

 ![dashboard](https://github.com/jasonlin111/DollaFinance/blob/bd835adc55d4a55f997e0365f3b8a1e4916c135a/README_IMAGES/dashboard.png)
 ![transactions table](https://github.com/jasonlin111/DollaFinance/blob/bd835adc55d4a55f997e0365f3b8a1e4916c135a/README_IMAGES/transactionTable.png)